huynguyencong/NHNetworkTime/README.md

 ```
 pod NHNetworkTime
 ```
-and run below command in Terminal to install:
+and then run below command in Terminal to install:
 `pod install`

 Note: If above pod isn't working, try using below pod defination in Podfile: